-State Representative Derek Merrin is serving his third term in the Ohio House after being appointed in 2016.
-He represents the 47th district, which includes portions of Lucas and Fulton Counties.
+Derek Merrin is serving his fourth term after being appointed in 2016.
+He represents the 42nd District, which includes the southwestern portion of Lucas County.

-Rep. Merrin previously served as Chairman of the House Health Committee where he advocated for policies to reduce health care costs, promote price transparency, and better patient access through fewer regulations.
+In the 134th General Assembly, Merrin served as the Chairman of the House Ways and Means Committee.
+He is a strong advocate for lower taxes, simplifying the tax code, and promoting transparency.
+He previously served as Chairman of the House Health Committee where he advocated for policies to reduce healthcare costs, promote price transparency, and ensure better patient access through fewer regulations.

-He holds a Bachelor of Arts degree from the University of Toledo and Master of Public Administration degree from Bowling Green State University.
+Merrin holds a Bachelor of Arts degree from the University of Toledo and a Master of Public Administration degree from Bowling Green State University.

 At the age of 19, he became a council member for Waterville City Council, and two years later, at the age of 21, he was elected Mayor of Waterville.
 He served as Mayor from 2008-2011.